echen0719/serverscan/README.md

 ## Overview

 Server Scan is a Minecraft mod that runs network scans to find online IP addresses.
 The scanner will find servers and save that as a JSON file.
 There is a built-in explorer for past scans and an additional explorer to quickly add discovered servers to your Minecraft server list.
-The mod works on Windows and Linux (with the driver/permission notes below).
+The mod works on Windows and Linux.

 ## Usage